 Teaching Children About Paragraphs Gone Bad!
 November 20, 2009

 Paragraphs have unity and coherence.
-A paragraph has a single minded focus.
+In short, paragraphs have a single-minded, organized focus.
 There must be no information in the paragraph which does not serve that purpose.
 We call these “good paragraphs.”
 The best of the best are known as “perfect paragraphs.”

 But not all paragraphs are good… let alone perfect.
-In fact, it doesn’t take much to make a seemingly good paragraph go bad.
+In fact, it doesn’t take much to make a seemingly good paragraph turn bad.
 I have rounded up two paragraphs that I am sad to say have gone bad.
-One we can salvage… the other is just plain bad.
-That second one has no future.
-We will simply have to scratch it and start over.
+One we can salvage—the other is just plain bad.
+The first one can be saved—the second one has no future.
+With the second one, we will simply have to scrap it and start over.

 If you have even one detail that is not about the topic sentence, then it IS NOT perfect.
 Take a look at both the graphic and the example paragraph below.
 Do you notice how Detail B is out of control—off doing his own thing?
 Detail B is not talking about the topic sentence.
 The solution with this paragraph is to edit or revise.